Los Angeles Police Department resources: Radio Communication terms

 A unit that responds Code 3 must state their starting location (e.g. intersection or street address), after which the RTO broadcasts a Code 3 notification, announcing the unit number is responding Code 3 from that starting location to the location of the distress call.

 Typical radio traffic (usually not simulcast citywide) includes the activity generated from traffic stops.
 A patrol unit may radio control that they are Code 6 on a traffic stop, to which Control will acknowledge.
-Additional broadcasts will be requests for information on "Cal IDs", or "CalOps" (the numbers that appear at the top of California Department of Motor Vehicle driver licenses) or on vehicle license plates, the result of which provides all of the expected details about the subject plus important details such as whether or not the licensee has any wants or warrants, FTAs (failure to appear in court) or FTPs (failure to pay a fine), etc. In the case of a vehicle, this information can help check whether or not it is Code 37.
+Additional broadcasts will be requests for information on "Cal IDs", or "CalOps" (the numbers that appear at the top of California Department of Motor Vehicles driver licenses) or on vehicle license plates, the result of which provides all of the expected details about the subject plus important details such as whether or not the licensee has any wants or warrants, FTAs (failure to appear in court) or FTPs (failure to pay a fine), etc. In the case of a vehicle, this information can help check whether or not it is Code 37.
 Off the air and via MDT, officers can check to whom the vehicle is registered.

-In the event a Code 6-Charles is broadcast, the unit in question must verify their location, advise if they are Code 4 and the nature of the Code 4 (e.g. suspect in custody, common name, information only or wrong suspect.)
+In the event a Code 6-Charles is broadcast, the unit in question must verify their location, advise if they are Code 4, and the nature of the Code 4 (e.g. suspect in custody, common name, information only or wrong suspect.)

 A noticeable characteristic of police broadcasts is the expedited nature of crime broadcasts; due to the number of broadcasts that need to be made at any given moment of the day, each transmission is necessarily as brief as possible.
 As a standard of police professionalism, RTOs are trained to use a tone that is strictly business-like.